 Making elderflower syrup at home is easy and you will get the best result.
 Make sure to use blossoms that are fully opened and not browning.
 They will make the best taste.
 The citric acid adds some zing and acts as a preservative to make the syrup keep longer.
-If you are making a small batch like in the recipe below and can’t get citric acid (see note for sources), you can omit it and simply add some lemon juice instead.
+If you can’t get your hands on citric acid (see note for sources), you can omit it and simply add some lemon juice instead to balance the taste.
 Make sure to store the syrup in the fridge if it doesn’t contain any citric acid, otherwise a cool place is fine.

 You can also use this syrup to drizzle over pancakes or waffles, a dutch baby, a berry pavlova or to dip pieces of Kaiserschmarrn in.
 It’s also great so sweeten a smoothie, a frozen yogurt, or to add it to homemade ice cream.

 For 800 ml / 3.3 cups: